 Lazy Edward Bay

-The Lazy Edward Project straddles the southern margin of the Athabasca Basin.
-The property is located east of the Cable Bay Shear Zone, a crustal-scale, regional lithotectonic domain boundary.
-The property lies within the western Mudjatic geological domain.
+The Lazy Edward Project is located in the southwestern Cree Lake area and straddles the southern margin of the Athabasca Basin.
+The property is located east of the Cable Bay Shear Zone, a crustal-scale, regional lithotectonic domain boundary, and lies within the western Mudjatic geological domain.
+In October and November 2017, ALX staked 36 claims and added 10,306 hectares to the existing Lazy Edward Bay property, which now totals 21,946 hectares and covers a series of basement-hosted conductors outlined by historical geophysical exploration.

 - Drill hole LE-50 which intersected the basement rocks about 1 kilometre south of the Athabasca sandstones.
 Moderately chloritized and sericitized, and weakly hematized migmatitic, graphitic pelite returned an assay value of 770 ppm uranium along with anomalous boron, nickel, pathfinder metals